COVID-19: 38 hotspots declared in Bengaluru

 COVID-19: 38 hot spots declared in Bengaluru

-Bengaluru, Apr 14: Bengaluru's local civic body BBMP has declared 38 wards in the city as hotspots in fight against the noval coronavirus.
+Bengaluru, Apr 14: Bengaluru's local civic body BBMP has declared 38 wards in the city as hotspots in fight against the novel coronavirus.

 "This number can change depending on whether or not people from other wards test positive in the days to come," said Randeep Dev, Special Commissioner, BBMP.
 In south zone of the city, as many as 12 wards have been identified as hotspots.